Jansath: History

 Jansath.
 At the time Muzaffarnagar was part of the Barah country as it was intimately connected with the Barah Sayyids, who became de-facto rulers of the Mughal empire in the 1710s.
 The Indian Muslim inhabitants of Jansath were heavily recruited in the Mughal army since the time of Akbar, and the personal armies of the Sayyid Brothers recruited only Indian Muslims from Barha.

 The Sayyid Brothers were killed through a conspiracy by Mughal Emperor Mohammed Shah with the help of Asaf Jha I, who later became the first Nizam of Hyderabad.
 In 1722, after the poisoning of Hassan Ali Khan, orders were given to lay waste to the Barah country but the Sayyid tribesmen offered stubborn resistance and "broke the teeth of the Mughals".

 In 1737, Jansath was attacked by the Mughal government.
 The Wazir Qamruddin Khan had been alarmed at their reputation, seeing that "the snake was scotched and not killed".
 Sayyid Saifuddin Ali Khan, the younger brother of the two former king-makers, Qutb-ul-Mulk and Ihtisham-ul-Mulk, had been residing in Jansath in retirement after the death of the brothers.
 The Wazir was determined to provoke the Sayyids into some form of rebellion so as to give him the colour to the action he intended to take.
 For this purpose, he dispatched Marhamat Khan to the Saharanpur district, resuming the jagir of the Barha Sayyids.
 Marhamat Khan was a man of course and brutal manners, and used unnecessary violence and cruelty, that the Sayyids rose en-masse and put Marhamat Khan and his followers to death.
 The Wazir was delighted at this opportunity, and raised an army to sack Jansath.
 A number of 3300 Sayyids faced more than 30,000 Mughal troops, where Saifuddin Khan was killed.
 Sayyid Saifuddin Ali Khan was buried in Jansath near Karbala.

 Jansath has several old monuments including the house of Sayyid brothers which is called "Rang Mahal".
 The entrance is called "Bada Darwaza".
 Rang Mahal is under the care of the descendants of Sayyid Brothers.
 Jansath has several other old monuments like Sheesh Mahal, Rang Mahal, Moti Mahal, Badi and Choti Haveli in Jannatabad & Mahadev Mandir.

 Khan Bahadur Syed Muzaffar Ali Khan, the author of the book "Tareeq E Sadaat Barha" was from Jansath.
 He was the founder & the first Chairman of the Shia Conference.

-The other well know figure from Jansath is Moraad Ali Khan, who won Gold Medal in Double trap shooting at the Commonwealth Games in Manchester in 2002.
-He also won Gold Medal in the Asian Championship in Chengdu, China in 1995.
-He won several other medals in International Championships and was also 7 times National Champion.
+The other well known figure from Jansath is Moraad Ali Khan, who won a Gold Medal in Double trap shooting at the Commonwealth Games in Manchester in 2002.
+He also won a Gold Medal in the Asian Championship in Chengdu, China in 1995.
+He won several other medals in international championships and was also 7 times National Champion.
 He was given the Arjun Award in 1998.

-Community

-Apna Jansath (अपना जानसठ), is a youth organization in Jansath founded by Rajan Dimri for the mission of Digital India initiative.
-During the pandemic covid19, apna jansath has donated free fifty face masks to the people of jansath in a partnership with Mister Fab.